newYangrs/UnixNotes/readme.txt

-git is a free soft !
+git is a free soft ! sure !
+How do you think ?
 it's great soft !